Parasite PCR Test

 If you would like to add on the Helicobacter Pylori test you can order the combined panel here.

-This test is used to detect bleeding in the digestive tract.
-It can detect tiny traces of blood in the stool, and can indicate the presence of disease at a relatively early stage when stools may appear normal.
+This test is used to measure bleeding in the digestive tract.
+It can measure tiny traces of blood in the stool, and can indicate the presence of disease at a relatively early stage when stools may appear normal.

 Technology for detecting parasites and other pathogens has improved dramatically since 2013.
 This PCR (polymerase chain reaction) test looks for the genetic fingerprint of a wide range of pathogens.
 This is a far more sensitive test than the old fashioned technique of looking through a microscope.